Faruhcon/BallBlog/source/content/Projects/Notes/resume-notes.md

 ### Architectural

-- TODO: architectural tradeoffs of tablet placement and ground markers and gameplay+safety (programmer and hardware)
 - TODO: novel hardware choices (kinect, novint falcon), off the shelf hardware choices (software too?) - tradeoff between novel hardware vs readily available/familiar
 - TODO: heart navigation/learning trade-off (software/ux) - deciding how someone should experience it, which impacts what systems would need to be made or used ex 1DOF vs 3DOF
 - TODO: clear software examples of tradeoffs